Godot-Languages-Support/godot-lang-support/README.md

 1. **[Python](https://github.com/touilleMan/godot-python) 👥🧬**
 1. **[Kotlin](https://github.com/utopia-rise/godot-kotlin) 👥🔌**

-  Python is the only language integrated via PluginScript.
+  Python is the language for which PluginScript, the API that provides Godot-editor support, got designed for.
 It provides editor integration as GDScript does - it's still in beta.
   Kotlin bindings, while declared unready for production use and still in alpha, are being maintained fairly regularly in 2020.

 ## 🏅 Okay, I guess?